At Groundswell Center we are committed to the creation of an equitable local food system

 We are committed to incorporating the needs, assets and perspectives of people and communities of color into the design and implementation of inclusive programming, organizational culture and policies.

-We believe that it is essential to encourage a diverse range of perspectives and experiences on our Advisory Board, staff and within our organization as a whole so that we are making decisions that best reflect the varied needs of our community, with traditionally marginalized voices at the center.
-We recognize this document as a work in progress, and that the process of creating a just and equitable organization and local food system is never finished.
+We believe that it is essential to encourage a diverse range of perspectives and experiences on our Board of Directors, Committees, staff and within our organization as a whole so that we are making decisions that best reflect the varied needs of our community, with traditionally marginalized voices at the center.
+We recognize this document as a work in progress and commit to revisiting and updating it annually, and that the process of creating a just and equitable organization and local food system is never finished.

 - Create an anti-racist environment where all staff, board members, leadership and volunteers are seen, respected, and supported to participate fully.